cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

       <value>*</value>
     </property>

-- To execute Hive queries on a secure cluster, the cluster must be running the MapReduce ``JobHistoryServer``.
+- To execute Hive queries on a secure cluster, the cluster must be running the MapReduce ``JobHistoryServer`` service.
 Consult your distribution documentation on the proper configuration of this service.
 - To execute Hive queries on a secure cluster using the CDAP Explore Service, the Hive MetaStore service must be configured for Kerberos authentication.
 Consult your distribution documentation on the proper configuration of the Hive MetaStore service.